Grenada Citizenship Program Gains American Interest in 2025

 Why Are More Americans Interested?

 Grenada’s passport is one of the strongest in the Caribbean, offering visa-free or visa-on-arrival access to over 140 countries.
 It stands out as one of the few Caribbean nations with visa-free access to China, making it an excellent option for international businesspeople and frequent travelers looking for greater global reach.
-With this passport, citizens can travel easily to several key destinations, including:
+With this passport, citizens can travel easily to several key destinations, including:- The UK

 Grenada does not tax worldwide income.
 This is a huge benefit for U.S. citizens who want to reduce their tax burden while staying compliant through proper structuring.